 Growing Zucchini can be a very exciting organic garden project.

-These days, there are many different types of squash in the market.
+There are many different types of squash in the market.

 This year I wanted something different and I found a light green rounded zucchini.
 This summer squash is specially sweet and delicious; the fruits are cute; they look more like mini melons.